MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/pathtracer/pathtracerexample2.md

     weight: 579
     parent: "visualization_example6"
 ---
-# Example 6.2: Visualization using SoPathTracer
+# Example 6.2: Visualization Using SoPathTracer

 ## Introduction
 In this tutorial, we will explain the basics of using the `SoPathTracer` module in MeVisLab.
 You will learn how to create a scene, assign materials, add light sources, and configure the PathTracer to generate enhanced renderings.